tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 8 - Hierarchy.md

 ##### Bad example 2:

 Logo is the biggest thing here.
 Everything is blue, the buttons including the CTA.
-Not sure where to l
+Not sure where to look at first, what is the important button.

 ![[Pasted image 20240919143658.png]]